Ultimate Guide to Dehydrated Backpacking MEALS

-However, homemade dehydrated backpacking foods provide a much more appealing alternative, since they are still lightweight and calorie dense but also are nutritious and taste good.
+However, homemade dehydrated backpacking meals provide a much more appealing alternative, since they are still lightweight and calorie dense but also are nutritious and taste good.

 That’s right… you can have it all!

-Homemade dehydrated backpacking foods have a large number of benefits, including:
+Homemade dehydrated backpacking meals have a large number of benefits, including:

 they are nutritious — although some nutritional value is lost in the dehydrating process, much is retained.
 So if you dehydrate healthy home-cooked meals, then your backpacking diet will only be a little less nutritious than your diet at home!